Lecture Notes in Cosmology: General form of the perturbed Boltzmann equation

+Physically, as we will see, the transformation $q = ap$ allows us to normalize the fluctuations of the temperature (for photons and neutrinos) to their background behavior $1/a$.
+Thereby, what remains is purely a perturbative effect.

-So, we have to deal with 3 terms: \begin{enumerate} \item The velocity term $P^i/P^0$. \item The force term $dp/d\eta$. \item The collisional term $C[f]$. \end{enumerate} The velocity term is the easiest one to compute because it must be at zeroth order, being $\partial f/\partial x^i$ a first-order quantity, as we have just discussed.
-Therefore, as we already showed in Chapter~\ref{Chap:ThermalHistory}:
+Finally, we have to deal with 3 terms: \begin{enumerate} \item The velocity term $P^i/P^0$. \item The force term $dq/d\eta$ or $dp/d\eta$. \item The collisional term $C[\mathcal F]$. \end{enumerate} The velocity term is the easiest to compute because it is of order zero, as $\partial \mathcal F/\partial x^i$ is a first-order quantity.
+Let us explicitly write the mass-shell relation: